 The game will continue until the host signals that time is up.
 The player with the most money when time is called will go on to play "The $100,000 Super Match".

-HS Tiebreaker: If both players have the same amount of money when time is called, the board will be cleared, and the player whose turn is next will pick a square.
+HS Tiebreaker: If both players have the same amount of money when time is called, the board will be cleared and a coin toss will determine who picks a star and plays the tie-breaker question.

 If this player correctly agrees/disagrees with the celebrity, he/she goes on to the Super Match; if incorrect, his/her opponent goes on to the Super Match.